 You can get extremely granular when thinking about buyer personas and create all of the different types of people that you will interact with.
 But at a minimum or at least when you get started, just create a few different categories.

-Here are some different categories that you can think about when you try to consider the different buyers that you sell to.
+Here are some different categories that you can consider when evaluating the different buyers you sell to.

 Industry

 You might be able to sell your products or services across multiple industries.
-When you do this, it might help to keep in mind that the prospects in those different industries have different buyer personas.
+When you do this, it might help to remember that prospects in those different industries have different buyer personas.

 Company Size